 - Extended: up to 25 years, fixed payments

-- Income Based Repayment (IBR): monthly payment capped at 15% of discretionary income, loan forgiveness for any remaining debt (principle or interest) after 25 years.
+- Income Based Repayment (IBR) Version 1: monthly payment capped at 15% of discretionary income, loan forgiveness for any remaining debt (principal and interest) after 25 years.
 Forgiveness is taxable!

-- Pay As You Earn (PAYE): monthly payment capped at 10% of discretionary income, loan forgiveness for any remaining debt (principle or interest) after 20 years.
+- Revised Pay As You Earn (REPAYE): monthly payment capped at 10% of discretionary income, loan forgiveness for any remaining debt (principal and interest) after 25 years.
 Forgiveness is taxable!

 For a complete list of available federal repayment plans, please click HERE.